 Imagine you were looking for a dog that was SUPER smart, EASY to train, and Loyal to a fault.
 If these were your three essential traits, you’d probably look sternly at adopting an Australian Shepherd or a Labrador Retriever.
 But what if you combined the two into one dog?

-“Behold we give you the Aussiedor!”
+“Behold, we give you the Aussiedor!”

-In some cases, the result is a disaster, in the case of the Aussiedor, most Aussiedor owners couldn’t be happier.
-Which is why, the Aussiedor is currently experiencing quite a bit of success within the United States and is beginning to “pop-up” just about everywhere.
+As “designer dogs” or “hybrid dogs,” these new breeds attempt to “capture” the best qualities of each breed while avoiding many of the common ailments that are known to be an issue with each species on their own.
+And while the result is a disaster in some cases, in the case of the Aussiedor, most Aussiedor owners couldn’t be happier.
+This is why the Aussiedor is experiencing quite a bit of success within the United States and is beginning to “pop up” just about everywhere.

 But this doesn’t mean…

-Aussiedor Fast Facts
+Aussie or Fast Facts